AnikaKofodPetersen/Afili/README.md

 The following is a bioinformatic workflow designed to find related phages and phage remnants.
 The workflow is not restricted to phages by any phage database.

-##### Notice: Afili will create a new conda environment during setup.
+##### Notice: Installing with conda environment is the preferred method of using Afili.
 You must have conda installed before using Afili.
+#### Dependencies:
+any2fasta
+biopython
+Conda
+blast-legacy
+fastANI
+fasttree
+hmmer
+mummer
+mlst
+ncbi-genome-download
+newick_utils
+prokka
+parallel
+perl
+pip
+Python 3.7 or higher
+r-base
+r-pheatmap
+readline
+roary
+samtools
+snakemake
+tbl2asn

 ### INSTALLATION
 First, clone the repository: